gcrsaldanha/codeflix/README.md

 - [x] Extend to other entities (Genre, CastMember )
 - [x] See how dependency injection was being made in old codeflix project (queryset/repository)
 - [x] How to organize Django + DDD?
+- [ ] Create Genre: receives list of categories, validate they exist or not in the database and then create Genre with them
+  - If not exist: create Genre anyways with empty categories.
 - [ ] Search with Regex vs Filter
 - [ ] Decouple validations from entity (serializers)
 - [ ] Revisit Notification pattern (exceptions/errors)